Maha-I-Hendawy/MyLinguistic/README.md

 ## Using the project
    - Project structure

-     The project is based on the MVT structure using Flask Blueprint
+     The project is based on the MVT structure using Flask Blueprint:

      - Models: database models
      - Routes: the paths to each function
      - Templates: the views of html pages

    - Project design

+     - Database Design
+     - System Design

 ## References
    - Flask: